amirrajan/survivingtheappstore/manuscript/developer_logs.md

 have a game built.
 You may even want to start with just wrapping a web page in your app and just use Html and JavaScript.
 Start small.

-#Month 1, Day 9 - Jul 7, 2013: A Week Later.
-First Playtest by a Non-Gamer
+#Day 7 - Jul 7, 2013: A Week Later.
+First Playtest by a "Non-Gamer"

 I got huts working and had implemented population growth.
 The game was far from complete.
 But I took the chance and showed it to a non